-The chart above shows past population and projected future population figures for the Town of Holly Springs with trends that indicate that by 2025 more than 42,500 will be living within the corporate town limits of Holly Springs.
-Year 2010 through 2014 are actual population estimates.
+The chart above shows recent population estimates for the Town of Holly Springs.
+Trends indicate that by 2025 more than 42,500 will be living within the corporate town limits of Holly Springs.

 Holly Springs is the:

 Holly Springs families are young couples and young couples with children.
 The number of these types of households in Holly Springs is far greater than the national, state and county averages.

 Holly Springs is highest in Wake County for household size and home ownership.

 There are a lot of families in Holly Springs.
 At 3.04 persons, the average household size here is the largest in Wake County.
 The median household income here is $91,470.

 Of our families, 80% own their homes, the highest home ownership rate in Wake County and significantly higher than the state or national rates.
 The average sales price of a home in Holly Springs is $283,333.
 The 15-year average number of annual new single-family residential building permits issued in Holly Springs is 460.